didasy/lilia/README.md

 #### /file/upload GET

-Will return an ultra simple html page to upload a media file. **Not implemented yet**.
+Will return an ultra simple html page to upload a media file.

 #### /file/download POST